openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

  * Dexcom G5 Mobile system,
  * OR
  * Medtronic CGM (MiniMed Paradigm REAL-Time Revel or Enlite)
-  * **Note** The Medtronic Minimed 530g Pump's Enlite CGM Sensors CAN be used with the older OpenAPS compatable Medtronic Pumps (Despite that pump originaly being offered with SoftSensor CGM Sensors).
+  * **Note** The Medtronic Minimed 530g Pump's Enlite CGM Sensors CAN be used with the older OpenAPS compatible Medtronic Pumps (Despite that pump originally being offered with SoftSensor CGM Sensors).
  *
 * <b>Small Computer</b>:
   * **Note** the below setup is what is used for the documentation; again see [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for some alternatives to the Raspberry Pi.